NASAWorldWind/WorldWindServerKit/README.md

     $ ./bin/startup.sh

 Then point your browser to http://localhost:8080/wwgs/index.html

-### Option 4.
-Deploy a stand-alone distribution
-Copy and unzip a binary distribution (found in the worldwind-geoserver-dist/target folder) to a folder on the target computer.
-Then navigate to the root of the distribution folder and launch the appropriate startup script found in the bin folder.

-Windows example:

-    C:\...> bin\startup.bat

-Linux example:

-    $ ./bin/startup.sh

-Then point your browser to http://localhost:8080/wwgs/index.html to access the GeoServer web admin interface.

 ### Option 5.
 Deploy the SSGF distribution
 Copy and unzip the ssgf distribution (found in the worldwind-geoserver-dist/target folder) to